ruanchaves/old_website/_posts/2020-12-25-wake-calendar.md

 ## The word 'had' and the calendar in Finnegans Wake

-The [Finnegans Wake](https://en.wikipedia.org/wiki/Finnegans_Wake) (FW) can be seen as an attempt to understand the history of humanity through the lens of Viconian philosophy.
+The [Finnegans Wake](https://en.wikipedia.org/wiki/Finnegans_Wake) (FW, or *the Wake*) can be seen as an attempt to understand the history of humanity through the lens of Viconian philosophy.
 There are some clear cyclic patterns in the book: it is widely known that the book has "[Doublends Jined](http://www.finnegansweb.com/wiki/index.php/Doublends_Jined)".
 However, Finnegans Wake wouldn't be a book "[that people should spend a lifetime figuring out](https://theamericanscholar.org/a-slow-devouring/)" unless there were cyclic patterns not so trivial to notice.

 I claim that there is an Enochian calendar inside the Wake.
 So far this calendar has been overlooked by Joycean scholars, and its days are indicated by occurrences of the word *had*.
 As far as I can tell, I'm the first person to claim that Joyce intended the word *had* to mark a cyclical pattern, maybe because no one else (other than Joyce himself) ever bothered to count how many times the word occurs in the book.
 I'm well aware that [pareidolia](https://en.wikipedia.org/wiki/Pareidolia) and [apophenia](https://en.wikipedia.org/wiki/Apophenia) are very real risks while dealing with the Wake.
 However, I feel there is strong evidence to suggest that the word *had* wasn't being utilized by Joyce in a casual fashion.